Tôn Thất Đính: Policies

 Đính and the leading generals in the MRC also had a secret plan to end the communist insurgency, which claimed to be independent of the government of North Vietnam.
 They claimed that most of them were first and foremost southern nationalists opposed to foreign military intervention and U.S. involvement and support of Diệm.
 The generals agreed with this viewpoint and thought that an agreement to end the war within South Vietnam was possible.
 The government also rebuffed American proposals to bomb North Vietnam on the grounds that such actions would cede the moral high ground, which they claimed on the basis of fighting in a purely defensive manner.
 However, the plans to bring the VC into the mainstream were never implemented to any degree before the government was deposed.

 During his time on the MRC, Đính persistently raised eyebrows with his volatile behaviour.
 The Americans and his colleagues found him difficult to control.
-General Paul Harkins, the head of the US military presence in Vietnam, advised Đính to relinquish his control of III Corps on the grounds that he was already serving as the interior minister and that a corps needed a full-time leader, but Đính refused.
+General Paul Harkins, head of the US military presence in Vietnam, advised Đính to relinquish control of III Corps on the grounds that he was already serving as interior minister and that a corps needed a full-time leader, but Đính refused.
 As III Corps surrounded the capital, the most economically productive region in South Vietnam, it had the most scope for corruption and graft. Đính told U.S. embassy officials in December 1963 he was preparing to "accommodate himself to a neutralist solution for Vietnam".
-This reportedly perturbed the Americans and was interpreted as a threat to not cooperate with the anti-communist struggle if his power was wound back.
-US Secretary of Defense Robert McNamara criticised the arrangement, and in early January 1964, Đính was relieved by General Khiệm, who had been the head of the armed forces until being demoted after the coup against Diệm, and he set about overthrowing the MRC.
+This reportedly perturbed the Americans and was interpreted as a threat not to cooperate with the anti-communist struggle if his power was wound back.
+US Secretary of Defense Robert McNamara criticised the arrangement, and in early January 1964, Đính was relieved by General Khiệm, who had been the head of the armed forces until he was demoted after the coup against Diệm, and he set about overthrowing the MRC.